hgscott/github-tutorial/README.md

-# GitHub Tutorial
+# GitHub Tutorial: Agile & Continuous Testing

 - **Who is this for**: Anyone interested in starting using GitHub for Continuous testing/integration.
-- **What you'll learn**: We'll introduce repositories, issues, branches, commits, pull requests, tests, and workflows.
+- **What you'll learn**: We'll introduce repositories, issues, kanban boards, branches, commits, pull requests, tests, and workflows.
 - **What you'll build**: We'll write some short code (a Hello World function) and a automated test for it.
 - **Prerequisites**: None.
 This course is a great introduction for your first day on GitHub.
 - **How long**: This course is four steps long and takes less than one hour to complete.